 Continued competition in the 80s and 90s led some companies to begin using synthetic fragrances in an attempt to mask the smell of a soiled diaper, cut corners on sustainability of materials, and add cheap lotions.
 Many also bleached the diapers with chlorine to create a white exterior, and often used potentially harmful dyes to print popular cartoon characters or bright designs on the diapers to appeal to more people.
 In addition, attempts to lower costs led to increased use of petrochemicals, phthalates, and other potential toxins.

 Unfortunately, many of these “innovations” have led to babies developing uncomfortable skin reactions to many of the ingredients in their disposable diapers and we are still learning about the potential long-term dangers of these materials being placed near a baby's genitals all day and night.
 Luckily, there are more and more companies who see the need for disposable diapers that are not only effective, but safe and gentle on our babies as well as the earth.
 The result is diapers that are hypoallergenic, dermatologist tested, fragrance-free, totally chlorine free, and designed specifically for sensitive skin.
-They can also be naturally antibacterial, free of harmful chemicals, and use environmental protection water-based ink that won’t irritate a baby’s sensitive skin or pollute the soil.
+They can also be free of harmful chemicals, and use environmental protection water-based ink that won’t irritate a baby’s sensitive skin or pollute the soil.

 In addition, eco-conscious diaper brands are also considering the health of our planet.
 As disposable diapers now account for about 50% of household waste for families using this type of diaper, it’s incredibly important to select eco-conscious diapers.
 This type of diaper often contains sustainable and biodegradable bamboo sheets, and comes in biodegradable or reusable packaging.